Defective Product Lawyers for Product Liability Claims QLD

 • For components used in manufacturing the product, the defect is attributable to either:

-1. the design of the finished product or
+1. The design of the finished product or

-2. to any markings, instructions, or warnings given by the manufacturer of the finished product
+2. To any markings, instructions, or warnings given by the manufacturer of the finished product

 The Australian Consumer Law (ACL) aims to promote responsible business practices and limit potential dangers in consumer goods and services.
 All Australian state and territory governments follow these consumer protection provisions, including various regulations for safeguarding consumers and fostering a fair economy.